Dhvani-Katkoria/MicrosoftAzureML_Project_showcase/README.md

 - Image encoding is used to convert image data into 3D array with (R,G,B) values at each pixel position.
 - K-means clustering is applied to image for initial segmentation of image into 3 parts assuming image is segmented for each part represented by road, sky, other objects.
 So, for each part features can be extracted and used along with original image features for model training.
-- Feature learning is important to derive new features in dataset.
+- Feature learning is important to imagederive new features in dataset.
 We learn features from original image as well as from initial segmented image using CNN model and merge the features obtained from both the images for better feature learning and precise segmentation.
 - The project is implemented using publicly available dataset to avoid any kind of harm to anyone's privacy.
 - Model evaluation metrics like accuracy, precision, recall, Mean IOU and AUC scores are used for evaluation of trained model.
 - Visualizing results is important for anyone to observe the precision of results obtained.
 Training and validation accuracy scores are plotted for each epoch to observe the learning graph.
 Output segmented image is visualized with original image for clear view of segmented area.